balenr/dotfiles/README.md

-# René's dotfiles for macOS
+# René's "Dotfiles" for macOS

 ![alt text](https://img.shields.io/github/last-commit/balenr/dotfiles "Last commit")

-These are my configuration files (dotfiles) for macOS and FreeBSD.
+These are my configuration files (dotfiles) for macOS.
 Use at your own risk.

 Most of the files are used on macOS, but should work on other \*nix like systems as well.